Skip to content

 2.10.2 The receiving party will comply with all applicable sections of the CCPA, including providing the same level of privacy protection to the Personal Data that the disclosing party makes available as is required of the disclosing party under the CCPA;

-2.10.3 The disclosing party shall have the right to take mutually agreeable reasonable and appropriate steps (such as, through an attestation) to ensure that the receiving party uses the Personal Data Sold or Shared to it to it in a manner consistent with the disclosing party’s obligations under the CCPA;
+2.10.3 The disclosing party shall have the right to take mutually agreeable reasonable and appropriate steps (such as, through an attestation) to ensure that the receiving party uses the Personal Data Sold or Shared to it in a manner consistent with the disclosing party’s obligations under the CCPA;

 2.10.4 The disclosing party shall have the right to, upon reasonable suspicion of noncompliance and prior written notice, take reasonable and appropriate steps to stop and remediate receiving party’s unauthorized use of Personal Data.
 If the disclosing party reasonably believes that the receiving party is using such Personal Data in an unauthorized manner, the disclosing party can notify the receiving party of such belief and the parties can work together in good faith to stop or, if necessary, remediate the allegedly unauthorized use of Personal Data; and